 A frequent guest lecturer and adjunct professor, Ms. Cheng has trained lawyers and judges nationally and internationally.
-As part of the Rule of Law Initiative, she has had the privilege of training trial lawyers in Belfast, Mexico, Kosovo and Macedonia.
-Ms. Cheng is also the Program Director for the National Institute for Trial Advocacy's Western Region Advocacy Teacher Training Program.
-She has served as a team leader and faculty member for numerous NITA advocacy training programs around the country.
-She has taught trial advocacy at Emory University, UC Berkeley Boalt Hall, and University of San Francisco School of Law.
+As part of the Rule of Law Initiative, she has had the privilege of training trial lawyers and judges in Mexico, Kosovo, and Macedonia.
+She has also collaborated and trained with civil practitioners in Singapore and Belfast.
+This past year, she led trial skills training for criminal prosecution offices in Glasgow, Scotland and multiple Caribbean countries.